MarioGibney/bitcoin-security-research/Bitcoin's Two Economic Goods.md

 Stay tuned, and thanks for reading :)

-Note: An earlier of this essay referred to BTC and blockspace as "private goods".
+[^economicgoods]: An earlier of this essay referred to BTC and blockspace as "private goods".
 Thanks to [Fernando Nietom](https://twitter.com/fnietom) for pointing out to me that the more precise term is "economic good".
-I have edited accordingly.

 [^sztorc]: The earliest writing about this framework I am aware of is in Paul Sztorc’s [Security Budget in the Long Run](https://www.truthcoin.info/blog/security-budget/).